zuccha/smw-code/uber-asm/custom_status_bar/README.md

 | :----------------------------------------------------: |
 |              Where is the coin indicator?              |

-Don't worry, with CSB we got you covered.
+Don't worry, CSB got you covered.
 But a little explanation first.

 Status bar elements are organized in clusters: